 A small animation begins at the top of the Contents pane on the Jobs tab.
 This indicates that a job, or in this case, the Create Walk Times process, is running.

 As a spatial analysis tool runs, the process status is logged to the Jobs tab in the Contents pane.
-Process status can be Submitted, Running, Processing, Completed, or Failed, and each has an associated label displayed on the Jobs tab.
+Process status can display as Submitted, Running, Processing, Completed, or Failed, and each has a corresponding label displayed on the Jobs tab.

 If you close the browser before a job is complete, you can later use the Add Data tool to search and add the result to your project map if the job successfully completed.

 Run a custom analysis

 You can discover and run custom geoprocessing services in GeoPlanner.
 You can access analytical tools to make informed decisions about your community's resources.